FlowFuse/nr-assistant/README.md

 ## Limitations

-### function node generation
+### Function Builder
 * Only a single function node can be generated at a time.

+### Function Node Editor Codelens
 * The codelens feature is only supported for the on-message editor in the function node.

 ## Versioning